xvis69/BugTracker/README.md

 </p>

 # IPCams Bug & Feature Tracker
 Welcome to the IPCams bug & feature tracker.
-Help improve IPCams by filing a bug report or feature request.
+Technical support is not available, but your feedback is welcome and apprecatied.
+I will try to read and consider every bug report and feature request, but I can’t guarantee a response to them all.
+Thanks for understanding.

 ### Bug Reports
 [File new report](https://github.com/IPCams/BugTracker/issues/new?assignees=&labels=bug&template=bug_report.md&title=)